Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Reliability of the Flux Calibration

-A problem can be the presence of stellar residuals within the image area of extended objects.
+A problem often encountered is the presence of stellar residuals within the image area of extended objects.
 In the Galactic plane, the stellar number density is high so residuals may also be present in the immediate region surrounding the chosen calibrator (Figure~\ref{fig:PN2}), making selection of suitable sky apertures more challenging.
-Stellar residuals can sometimes appear around bright, saturated stars or compact emission sources in the continuum subtracted products (Pierce 2005; Paper I).
-Other challenges include residuals of the same angular size or larger than some compact PNe which partly overlap the PN image.
+Stellar residuals can also sometimes appear around bright, saturated stars or compact emission sources in the continuum subtracted products (Pierce 2005; Paper I).
+Other challenges include residuals of the same angular size or larger than some compact PNe, which partly overlap the PN image.
 Although these saturated residuals were removed via the same method as above, there can be some contamination of the PN emission in a few cases.
-Residuals were present at some level in the images of most objects, not all intensity contributions from these were corrected.
+Residuals were present at some level in the images of most objects, but not all intensity contributions from these were corrected.
 This was because the majority of the calibrating objects studied (mainly PNe) were of moderate to large angular extent and consequently their images were populated by many small stellar residuals.
-Correcting for such large numbers of stellar residuals is difficult and time-consuming, and in many cases the effect of these residuals are accounted for in the sky subtraction process.
+Correcting for such large numbers of stellar residuals is difficult and time-consuming, and in many cases the effect of these residuals are accounted for quite effectively in the sky subtraction process.